Nantucket Memorial Airport: Air Force Two at Nantucket

 The airport is currently home to a variety of general aviation aircraft, ranging from Piper J-3 Cubs to Boeing Business Jets in the summer months.
-The 46th President of the United States and former Vice President of the United States Joe Biden visited the island on seven Thanksgiving holidays during his eight-year Vice Presidential term, arriving and departing on board a U.S. Air Force operated Boeing 757-200 (USAF aircraft designation Boeing C-32) flying as Air Force Two.
+The 46th President of the United States and former Vice President of the United States Joe Biden visited the island on seven Thanksgiving holidays during his eight-year vice presidential term, arriving and departing on board a U.S. Air Force operated Boeing 757-200 (USAF aircraft designation Boeing C-32) flying as Air Force Two.
 The aircraft was accompanied by a USAF operated Boeing C-17 Globemaster III cargo jet.
 The C-32 and C-17 are currently the largest aircraft ever to land and takeoff from Nantucket.
 The largest regularly scheduled passenger airliner flown in mainline service was the McDonnell Douglas DC-9-30 jet operated by Northeast and Continental.
-Currently, the largest commercial jetliner serving the airport is the Embraer 190 operated by JetBlue.
+Currently, the largest commercial jetliner serving the airport is the Embraer E190 and occasionally the A220-300 operated by JetBlue.